grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics/100 Create custom metrics.md

 ---
 title: Create custom metrics
-description: How to build custom k6 metrics for each metric type.
+excerpt: How to build custom k6 metrics for each metric type.
 ---

 Besides the [built-in metrics](/using-k6/metrics/reference), you can create custom metrics.